-Tula Telfair is a Professor of Art in the Department of Art and Art History at Wesleyan University in Middletown, Connecticut, and lives and works in New York City.
+She is a Professor of Art in the Department of Art and Art History at Wesleyan University in Middletown, Connecticut.
+She lives and works in New York City and Lyme, Connecticut.
 Born in Bronxville, NY in 1961, she grew up in Africa, Asia and Europe before settling in the United States.
-She received her BFA from Moore College of Art in 1984, and earned an MFA in 1986 as a Graduate Fellow from Syracuse University.
-She has work in collections around the world, and has shown extensively in one-person and group exhibitions in the United States and abroad.
-Her work is in the public collections of the New Orleans Museum of Art, the Redding Art Museum, General Electric Corporation, The Federal Reserve Bank, MasterCard Corporation, Deloitte Touch, Cable Vision, Brauerei Beck and Company to name a few.
-She is represented by Forum Gallery in New York City.
+She received her BFA as a W.W.
+Smith foundation Fellow from Moore College of Art in 1984, and earned an MFA in 1986 as a Graduate Fellow from Syracuse University.
+She has work in public collections around the world, and has shown extensively in one-person and group exhibitions in the United States and abroad.
+She is represented by Forum Gallery in New York City and Los Angeles.